reenz/dashboard/README.md

 # i2c

-As part of the recruitment process we require the following simple task to be completed.
+As part of the recruitment process we require the following task to be completed.

 # Task
 - Create a simple dashboard to present the data within a structure that will be legible and easily digested by end-users.